0rps/aca_spec/README.md

 The are two options for the goal score:

 **Total revenue**
-At the end of the game the score for each DSP is calculated by the following formula:
+At the end of the game the score for each DSP is calculated by summing up all revenues from impressions, clicks, conversions (and it DOES NOT include the rest of the budget.)
-* `rest of the budget` + `revenue`

 **Minimal CPC**
 The winner is chosen by minimal CPC, i.e.: